SAVED FOR GOOD WORKS (Part 1)

 17 Thus also faith by itself, if it does not have works, is dead.

 18 But someone will say, “You have faith, and I have works.”
 Show me your faith without your works, and I will show you my faith by my works.

 19 You believe that there is one God.
 You do well.
 Even the demons believe–and tremble!

 20 But do you want to know, O foolish man, that faith without works is dead?
 (NKJV).

 The New Testament believers are not saved, recreated or born-again by good works, but purely by faith in Christ and His finished work.
 However, the believers are saved, recreated or born-again in Christ for good works.

-Apostle Paul aptly presents this truth in Ephesians 2:
+Apostle Paul aptly presents this truth.

 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
 (NKJV).